xiapengsong/xiapengsong.github.io/_pages/about.md

 - Culture, historical institutions, and finance
 - Information frictions in lending and capital markets
 - AI, fintech, and digital disclosure in finance

+---
+permalink: /
+title: "Education"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 You can find more information using the menu above: